 Much of Savaria's rights to know-how and technology may not be patentable, though this know-how and technology may constitute trade secrets.
 There can be no assurance that the Corporation will be able to meaningfully protect its rights to trade secrets.
-To help protect its rights, Savaria may require employees, consultants, suppliers and subcontractors to enter into confidentiality agreements.
+To help protect its rights, Savaria may require employees, consultants, suppliers and sub-contractors to enter into confidentiality agreements.
 There can be no assurance that these agreements will provide meaningful protection for the Corporation's rights to trade secrets, know-how or other proprietary information in the event of any unauthorized use or disclosure.
-Further, Savaria's business may be adversely affected by competitors who independently develop competing technologies.